Static Forms Are Killing Your Conversion Rate: Here's the Alternative

 Static forms were designed for a world where the institution needed everything before it could do anything.
 That world is gone.
-Here's what replaces them.
+The alternative is an in app agent that does the form filling for the customer.

 That context no longer exists.
 Customers have alternatives.
 They can open an account with a neobank in three minutes.
 They can get an insurance quote without uploading a single document.
 They can apply for a loan with a few taps.